zal265450/Joy-Vision/CONTRIBUTING.md

-# Contributing to chaosblade-exec-jvm
+# Contributing to 幸运日

-Welcome to ChaosBlade world, here is a list of contributing guide for you.
+Welcome to 幸运日 world, here is a list of contributing guide for you.
 If you find something incorrect or missing content on the page, please submit an issue or PR to fix it.